A REIT With Curb Appeal

 Take a Walk Down the Street

-I have visited many of Acadia's street-level properties, and now I'll provide you with a snapshot of several of them.
-Starting with the "Magnificent Mile" investments located in Chicago.
+I have visited many of the company's street-level properties, and now I'll provide you with a snapshot of several of them, starting with the "Magnificent Mile" investments located in Chicago.

 In December 2014, Acadia acquired an 88.4% interest in 840 N. Michigan Avenue for $144 million.
 The 87,000-square foot, four-level property anchors a primary corner of the Gold Coast's "Magnificent Mile" directly across the street from Water Tower Place.

-H&M has operated at the property since 2003, and recently elected to expand the store and reposition it as a global flagship store.
-Verizon is the other anchor, and also recently completed an extensive renovation (creating a new two-level Destination Store).
+H&M (OTCPK:HNNMY) has operated at the property since 2003, and recently elected to expand the store and reposition it as a global flagship store.
+Verizon (NYSE:VZ) is the other anchor, and also recently completed an extensive renovation (creating a new two-level Destination Store).

-In New York's SOHO district, Acadia has a wide assortment of "curb-side" tenants.
+In New York's Soho district, Acadia has a wide assortment of "curb-side" tenants.
 Around 65% of the company's $360 million of street-level retail transactions have been partially funded with operating units.
-That's also a differentiator for this REIT compared with other cash-only buyers - by using "OP Units", Acadia is able to issue units to sellers on a tax-deferred basis.
+That's also a differentiator for this REIT compared with other cash-only buyers - by using "OP Units", it is able to issue units to sellers on a tax-deferred basis.

 NYC retail represents 8% of Acadia's total core NOI:

-In Washington, DC Acadia owns 25 buildings (in Georgetown) that were acquired between 2011 and 2016.
+In Washington, DC, the REIT owns 25 buildings (in Georgetown) that were acquired between 2011 and 2016.

 Acadia owns City Center located in San Francisco, a center with comparable demographics to the company's high-profile properties in New York City (and Brooklyn).
 The 204,000-square foot project was purchased for around $155 million.

-Acadia also owns several properties in Boston…
+The company also owns several properties in Boston.

 The Fund Strategy

 Over the years, Acadia's "buy-fix-sell fund strategy" has proven to be both profitable and highly complementary to its infinite-life core business.
-Acadia has 5 fund strategies that are structured with embedded redevelopment opportunities.
-The fund has $520 million of “dry powder,” equating to $1.5 billion of buying power on a leveraged basis:
+The company has 5 fund strategies that are structured with embedded redevelopment opportunities.
+The fund has $520 million of "dry powder," equating to $1.5 billion of buying power on a leveraged basis:

 "Our fund platform benefits from us having been aggressive net sellers over the past few years and now with plenty of dry powder to deploy, and our balance sheet strength enables us to play-offense without concerns as to the same powder or stability of our Company."

 Acadia commenced its first fund in 2001, and over that time, the company has developed a comprehensive value-added skill set.
-As such, the company has demonstrated its ability to find compelling investment opportunities in retail.
+As such, it has demonstrated its ability to find compelling investment opportunities in retail.

-Closer to my hometown, Acadia’s partnership has gobbled up a number of storefronts along the Broughton Street corridor, and leases have been signed with J. Crew, Palm Avenue (Lilly Pulitzer), L'Occitane, The Ancient Olive, Lululemon, and Goorin Brothers.
+Closer to my hometown, Acadia's partnership has gobbled up a number of storefronts along the Broughton Street corridor, and leases have been signed with J. Crew, Palm Avenue (Lilly Pulitzer), L'Occitane, The Ancient Olive, Lululemon and Goorin Brothers.

-In Brooklyn Acaida has invested in project known as City Point.
+In Brooklyn, it has invested in project known as City Point.
 This mixed-use deal will add nearly 1,300 residential units in three towers.
-The total retail project cost for the venture is around $350 million, and the first phase is open and food anchors, DeKalb Market and Trader Joe's, are now open on the concourse level.
+The total retail project cost for the venture is around $350 million, and the first phase is open and food anchors DeKalb Market and Trader Joe's are now open on the concourse level.

-As you recall, Dekalb market is a 26,000 square-foot food hall with a curated group of 40 vendors and that includes Katz's Deli, Pop Cake Shop, Pierogi Boys and Guss' Pickles.
+As you recall, DeKalb Market is a 26,000 square-foot food hall with a curated group of 40 vendors and that includes Katz's Deli, Pop Cake Shop, Pierogi Boys and Guss' Pickles.
 Experiential maybe one of the most overused words in retailing today, however, food and fitness are in fact replacing fashion as retail's critical traffic generating anchors.
-And with its authentically Brooklyn food, Dekalb market has infused energy into our already strong retail project.
+And with its authentically Brooklyn food, DeKalb Market has infused energy into Acadia's already strong retail project.

 The Balance Sheet